 PATRICK J. SCHENA – ADJUNCT ASSISTANT PROFESSOR OF INTERNATIONAL BUSINESS

 “Projects linking finance and East Asia fascinate me,” says Pat Schena, Adjunct Assistant Professor of International Business.
-Pat Schena’s professorship at Fletcher began in 2003, but his relationship with the school started in 1979, when he was a MALD student.
-Though his initial academic focus was on Asia, he discovered his second passion, finance, after he started his dissertation research at Fletcher.
+Schena became a professor at Fletcher in 2003, but his relationship with the school started in 1979, when he was a MALD student.
+Though his initial academic focus was on Asia, Schena discovered his second passion, finance, after he started his dissertation research at Fletcher.

-In 1981 Schena’s intention was to write his dissertation on security studies, international politics, and Asian studies; a Fletcher fellowship in China sponsored by Shell oil reinforced this goal.
+In 1981, Schena’ intended to write his dissertation on security studies, international politics and Asian studies; a Fletcher fellowship in China sponsored by Shell oil reinforced this goal.
 After returning from China, Schena took a position in the International Treasury Department at Wang Laboratories in Lowell, and thus his passion for finance was born.

 In addition to his work at Wang Laboratories, beginning in the mid-1980s, Schena began teaching finance part-time as he wrote his dissertation.
-It was then that he decided to combine his two specialties — finance and Asian Studies — in his PhD research.
-“In trying to do a finance-oriented PhD on Asia, the obvious choice for a focus was Japan,” he recalled, a country that in the late 1980s and early 1990s had the most developed business systems in East Asia.
+It was then that he decided to combine his two specialties — finance and Asian Studies — in his Ph.D. research.
+“In trying to do a finance-oriented Ph.D. on Asia, the obvious choice for a focus was Japan,” Schena recalled.
+Japan was a country that in the late 1980s and early 1990s had the most developed business systems in East Asia, after all.
 “In 1990, there was basically no such thing as Chinese corporate finance.
 If Google.com had existed then, searching ‘China and Finance’ might have given you two hits.
 China’s corporate system had not really been established yet.”